 We don’t believe in work – we believe in learning!
-At St Theresa’s you’ll hear us talking about our learning, our home learning and our learning logs!
+At St Theresa’s you’ll hear us talking about our learning and our home learning.

 It’s all about our “Growth Mindset” and having a go!
 Just like “Have a go Mo!”